datacrunch-research/torchtitan/torchtitan/experiments/wan/README.md

 - Activation checkpointing: The model uses activation checkpointing to reduce memory usage during training.
 - Distributed checkpointing and loading.
     - Notes on the current checkpointing implementation: To keep the model weights are sharded the same way as checkpointing, we need to shard the model weights before saving the checkpoint.
 This is done by checking each module at the end of evaluation, and sharding the weights of the module if it is a FSDPModule.
-- CI for FLUX model.
-Supported periodically running integration tests on 8 GPUs, and unittests.
+- Video generation: The model supports text-to-video generation with flow matching.
+- Multi-modal encoding: Supports T5 and CLIP encoders for text conditioning.

 ## TODO
-- [ ] More parallesim support (Tensor Parallelism, Pipeline Parallelism, etc)
+- [ ] More parallelism support (Tensor Parallelism, Pipeline Parallelism, etc)
 - [ ] Implement the num_flops_per_token calculation in get_nparams_and_flops() function
 - [ ] Add `torch.compile` support